DJIBOUTI

 Moucha island

-Moucha island (pop 20, much higher in the summer) is a small coral island 15 kilometres (9 miles) south of the Djibouti’s mainland in the center of the Gulf of Tadjoura.
+Moucha Island (pop 20, much higher in the summer) is a small coral island 15 kilometres (9 miles) south of Djibouti’s mainland in the center of the Gulf of Tadjoura.
 It is less than 3 km long and is surrounded by the smaller Maskali Islands, a few islets and a coral reef.
 Has an arid climate very warm in December, January and February, to extremely hot in July.
 The economy is mainly tourism and one of the popular holiday destinations in Djibouti.
 Snorkelling with whale sharks is not as good as at Arta Beach.
 The season is November to early February and one of the best in the world.
 Musha is the main city on the island.

 History: In 1840, it was sold to Great Britain for ten sacks of rice.
-In 1887, Britain ceded it to France recognizing the French sphere of influence in the Gulf of Tadjoura, in exchange for the abandonment by France of any right in Zeila and the neighboring Sa’ad ad-Din Islands.
+In 1887, Britain ceded it to France recognizing the French sphere of influence in the Gulf of Tadjoura, in exchange for the abandonment by France of any right in Zeila and the neighbouring Sa’ad ad-Din Islands.

 Moucha Island is very expensive to charter a boat, if not in a sizeable group.
-Travel companies usually do not have boats going with other people Djibouti is a small place and there are only a handful operators.
+Travel companies usually do not have boats going with other people Djibouti is a small place and there are only a handful of operators.
 Diving is not well established, only 1-2 companies do it and only if they have a big group.

 Daniel was able to arrange for me to join a group of French expats going for the day.
 There were three boats of about 12-14 each – army, families and other French who left at 09:30, taking about 30 minutes. $60.
 By arrival, I was completely soaked but I was sitting on the front right.
-Forget your electronics but do bring what you want to drink as a small Heinekin was $6.50 and a small pop $3.25 (all the others had large coolers of beer).
-We went to a resort on the east end – several condo style buildings, a large covered area of picnic tables and palapas with loungers to sunbath.
+Forget your electronics but do bring what you want to drink as a small Heineken was $6.50 and a small pop $3.25 (all the others had large coolers of beer).
+We went to a resort on the east end – several condo-style buildings, a large covered area of picnic tables and palapas with loungers to sunbathe.
 It is a lovely beach – 1 km long of white, hard-packed sand backed by low dunes.
 I walked toward the end but was stopped “son interdit”.
 There were waves and only some swam.
 Most sat and drank beer and socialized looking after their kids.
 There is no point bringing snorkelling equipment to this beach as there was no coral or fish (on the other side is some coral and mediocre fish and a dive shop).
 An excellent lunch was served at 13:00 – a large salad, fries, chicken skewers (pay more for lobster) and fruit.
 We returned at 16:45 and sitting on the right got you soaked again.

 Les îles Moucha et Maskali Tentative World Heritage Site (05/01/2015).
-Located in the opening of the Gulf of Tadjourah, the Moucha and Maskali islands are emerged madreporic reefs dating from the Upper Pleistocene (140,000 to 100,000 years BP) and shows the uplift that accompanies the opening of the rift.
+Located in the opening of the Gulf of Tadjourah, the Moucha and Maskali islands emerged madreporic reefs dating from the Upper Pleistocene (140,000 to 100,000 years BP) and shows the uplift that accompanies the opening of the rift.

 These small desert islands include a lush mangrove swamp.
-Their underwater landscape includes multicolored algae, coral gardens and fauna such as the red-billed tropicbird, the reef egret, the Eurasian spoonbill, the chestnut-bellied sandgrouse and the stentor warbler, the whale shark, the ribbon-tailed stingray and various turtles.
+Their underwater landscape includes multicoloured algae, coral gardens and fauna such as the red-billed tropicbird, the reef egret, the Eurasian spoonbill, the chestnut-bellied sandgrouse and the stentor warbler, the whale shark, the ribbon-tailed stingray and various turtles.
 Moucha and Maskali islands have sandy beaches and an exceptional natural landscape.

 I went out for dinner with Ric Gazarian (who I traveled with in Somalia) and Ed Hotchkiss and his wife from NYC at Signatures, a good Indian restaurant less than a block from City Guesthouse.